ChaosGamesNY/RingChaos/README.md

   - Might replace need for full hunger to heal
   - Might take XP
   - Needs more thought....
-## Further To-Do List
+## Other plans
 - Remove all the messy comments from the forge MDK template.
-- Add a console command to trigger a config reload
+- ~~Add a console command to trigger a config reload~~ Idea scrapped.
+- Make Ring of Reconstruction work from a curios ring slot.